Jill Underly: Superintendent of Public Instruction

-Resistance to federal overreach on Title VI guidance

-In April 2025, the U.S. Department of Education issued a directive requiring state education agencies to certify compliance with its interpretation of Title VI of the Civil Rights Act, which prohibits discrimination based on race, color, or national origin.
-The directive specifically targeted diversity, equity, and inclusion (DEI) programs, suggesting that such initiatives could violate federal law.

-Underly and the Wisconsin Department of Public Instruction (DPI) rejected this certification request, citing concerns over its legality and potential infringement on local control of education.
-In a statement, Underly emphasized, "Wisconsin's schools are already following the law, and we've put that into writing to the USDE.
-We believe in local control in Wisconsin and trusting our local leaders--superintendents, principals, educators--who work together with parents and families every day to support students."

-The risk of losing Title I and other federal funds was tied to a conflict between the Wisconsin DPI and the Trump administration's interpretation of Title VI: The Trump administration's USDE demanded that state education leaders certify their schools' compliance with Title VI, with a new interpretation that certain DEI initiatives constituted illegal discrimination.
-The DPI and Underly refused to sign the certification, citing a lack of clarity in the USDE's request and defending local control of schools.
-The federal government responded by freezing some funds.
-This led Wisconsin, along with other states, to file a lawsuit to challenge the cuts.

-The dispute was resolved when a federal appeals court declined to overturn a lower court's block on the pause, and the White House ultimately released the withheld funds in July 2025.

 Role on the University of Wisconsin System Board of Regents

 Underly serves as the only elected member of the University of Wisconsin System Board of Regents.
 Her position is ex-officio, as the office holder for the elected state superintendent is in this role.
+In 2022, she served on the Regent Special Committee that ultimately named Dr. Corey A. King as the University of Wisconsin--Whitewater's Chancellor in January 2023.

 In August 2024, Underly was the sole regent to vote against a proposal leading to significant faculty layoffs across the UW System.
 Her dissent highlighted concerns about the lack of consultation with labor unions and the potential long-term impact on faculty and staff.
 She emphasized the importance of shared governance and the need for more inclusive decision-making processes.

 Underly was a strong proponent of the Direct Admit Wisconsin program, which offers automatic admission to qualifying high school students at participating University of Wisconsin institutions.
 This initiative aims to increase access to higher education for Wisconsin residents by removing traditional application barriers.
 Under her support and the direction of the agency she oversees, the program expanded significantly with over 150 new high schools joining in its second year, providing admission offers to nearly 34,000 students.
+Under her leadership, the DPI, was instrumental in connecting public high school student data to the University of Wisconsin System, so they could make these admissions decisions.